 What is NIST Compliance?

 The US National Institute of Standards and Technology (NIST) promotes and maintains measurement standards and guidelines to help protect federal agencies’ information and information systems.
-The government endorses these standards, and companies follow NIST compliance standards because they encompass security best practices controls across a range of industries – an example of a widely adopted NIST standard is the NIST Cybersecurity Framework.NIST standards are based on best practices from several security documents, organizations, and publications, and are designed as a framework for federal agencies and programs requiring stringent security measures.
+The government endorses these standards, and companies follow NIST compliance standards because they encompass security best practices controls across a range of industries – an example of a adopted NIST standard is the NIST Cybersecurity Framework.NIST standards are best practices from several security documents, organizations, and publications, and are designed as a framework for federal agencies and programs requiring stringent security measures.

 In response to Executive Order 13556 on managing controlled unclassified information (CUI), it published NIST 800–171; Protecting Controlled Unclassified Information In Nonfederal Information Systems and Organizations.
-CUI is defined as information — both digital and physical — created by a government (or an entity on its behalf) that, while not classified, is still sensitive and requires protection.
+CUI is information — both digital and physical — created by a government (or an entity on its behalf) that, while not classified, is still sensitive and requires protection.

 - Controls and processes for managing and protecting